wilkerlucio/pathom/README.md

 This library encapsulates the ideas presented there.
 And all documentation here assumes you understand the Om.next query syntax.

+## Docs are under upgrade!

+In case you like to contribute to Pathom docs, please notice there is currently work going on in the branch https://github.com/wilkerlucio/pathom/tree/docs-v2.
+If you like to contribute please do on top of that.

 ## Usage

 The library has a number of different usage models.
 One of the most commonly